 Instructions

-- Add an overlapping layer of sliced zucchini across the top of your puff pastry, leaving about a 1 inch border around the edges.
-Top your zucchini with sliced onion and crumbled goat cheese, then season the top of your tart with salt and red pepper flakes.
+- Layer zucchini slices, slightly overlapping, across the top of your puff pastry, leaving about a 1 inch border around the edges.
+Top zucchini with sliced onion and crumbled goat cheese, then season the top of your tart with salt and red pepper flakes.

 Equipment Recommendations